 About Miss Indigenous Canada

-Miss Indigenous Canada is a three-day event geared towards young Indigenous leaders of tomorrow.
+Miss Indigenous Canada is a week long event geared towards young Indigenous leaders of tomorrow.
 Above all, we value self-development, community service, cultural involvement, empowerment, and authentic representation.
 The program was created in an effort to provide an outlet for young Indigenous folks to celebrate their abilities and achievements, make connections with like-minded peers, work to serve their communities, and promote cultural involvement and connection.

 Our Mission.